-- The two-year mark may lead to a range of upsetting reactions, even among individuals who are psychologically healthy. - Speak with someone outside the family for advice if your children continue to be very upset for several days, are upset or worried about many things, or are having (more) trouble in school, home, or with their friends. - Talk with someone at school if you have concerns about your children or would like some assistance. - You may wish to speak with your children's teacher, social worker, or school counselor; pediatrician; or mental health professional for advice. - Don't wait until you think your children need counseling-take advantage of counseling and support whenever you think it will be helpful.
+- The passage of another year since the MSD shooting in 2018 may lead to a range of upsetting reactions, even among individuals who are psychologically healthy. - Speak with someone outside the family for advice if your children remain very upset for several days, are worried about many things, or are having (more) trouble in school, home, or with their friends. - Talk with someone at school if you have concerns about your children or would like some assistance. - You may wish to speak with your children's teacher, social worker, or school counselor; pediatrician; or mental health professional for advice. - Don't wait until you think your children need counseling - take advantage of counseling and support whenever you think it will be helpful.